Adam Oller

-Adam Oller (born October 17, 1994) is an American professional baseball pitcher for the Oakland Athletics of Major League Baseball (MLB).
-He was drafted by the Pittsburgh Pirates in the 20th round of the 2016 Major League Baseball draft.
+Adam Samuel Oller (born October 17, 1994) is an American professional baseball pitcher for the Kia Tigers of the KBO League.
+He has previously played in Major League Baseball (MLB) for the Oakland Athletics and Miami Marlins.
+He was drafted by the Pittsburgh Pirates in the 20th round of the 2016 MLB draft.

 Amateur career

-A native of Conroe, Texas, Oller attended Concordia Lutheran High School in Tomball, Texas where he was a teammate of current major leaguer Glenn Otto.
+A native of Conroe, Texas, Oller attended Concordia Lutheran High School in Tomball, Texas, where he was a teammate of current major leaguer Glenn Otto.
 As a senior, Oller helped the Crusaders reach the State Championship Game and was named all-state at both pitcher and catcher.
 Oller was also a standout football player and was named to the all-state team twice during his high school career.

 Oller played college baseball at Northwestern State University, where in addition to pitching, he played catcher.
 In 2015, he played collegiate summer baseball with the Falmouth Commodores of the Cape Cod Baseball League, becoming the first NSU player invited to play in the league since 2010.

 At NSU, Oller earned second-team All-America honors from Collegiate Baseball Magazine and third-team honors from the American Baseball Coaches Association following the 2016 season.
 Oller concluded his Demons career ranked fourth in career innings pitched (310 1-3), career ERA (2.06) and career starts (43), eighth in career wins (20) and ninth in career winning percentage (.741).
 He holds single-season top-10 marks in innings pitched (109.2, 2nd and 108.1, 3rd), ERA (1.23, 5th) and winning percentage (.889, T-8th).

 Professional career

 Pittsburgh Pirates

 Oller was drafted by the Pittsburgh Pirates in the 20th round of the 2016 Major League Baseball Draft.
 He signed with the Pirates for a $70,000 signing bonus.
 He made his professional debut for the rookie-level Bristol Pirates, posting a 4.45 ERA in 13 appearances.
-Oller spent the 2017 season with the Class A Short Season West Virginia Black Bears, pitching to a 1.59 ERA with 50 strikeouts in 45.1 innings pitched.
+Oller spent the 2017 season with the Low–A West Virginia Black Bears, pitching to a 1.59 ERA with 50 strikeouts in 45.1 innings pitched.
 In 2018, Oller split the year between the Low-A West Virginia Power and the High-A Bradenton Marauders, struggling to a 6.29 ERA with 68 strikeouts in 73.0 innings of work across 29 contests between the two teams.
 He was released by the Pirates organization on November 6, 2018.